chairmo/chairmo/README.md

 ### Hi there 👋

-I am a full stack developer loves creating and fixing things.
+I am a full stack developer that loves creating and fixing things.
 I love coding and learning new technologies.
-Feel free to give me a shout out on twitter [@jidderejnr](https://twitter.com/jidderejnr) or via my [email](mailto:young4moni@gmail.com) if you found something I've created interesting or if you'd have project you'll like me to work on.
-Wanna network?
+Feel free to give me a shout out on twitter [@jidderejnr](https://twitter.com/jidderejnr) or via my [email](mailto:young4moni@gmail.com) if you've found something I've created interesting or if you'd have a project you'll like me to work on.
+Just Wanna network?
 Hit me up!!!

 <p align='center'>
 <a href="https://www.linkedin.com/in/jidderejnr/"><img height="30" src="https://github.com/chairmo/chairmo/blob/master/linkedin.png?raw=true"></a>&nbsp;&nbsp;